 For all you ladies that grew up in the 80’s and 90’s, you probably were taught that the scale knows all!
 And there couldn’t possibly be any other reasons why the scale has gone up other than you gained fat.

 Times have changed and we now know that the scale doesn’t always tell you the full story.
-Below are nine reasons why the scale went up (plus some bonus tips).
+Learn 9 reasons why the scale went up (plus some bonus tips).

 #1 Reason the Scale Went Up